No results were found...

 Have a mechanism in place to map all the information you collect about your consumer.
 It will be way easier in case you need to provide the consumer with their collected information or delete it from your databases.

-If you use MailerLite, you can check how to see and delete all saved information in the video tutorial below.
+If you use MailerLite, you can check how to see and delete all saved information about your subscribers in the video tutorial below.
 The GDPR tools also apply for CCPA.

 💡 Practical tip